officelearn/azure-docs.sv-se/articles/migrate/how-to-create-group-machine-dependencies-agentless.md

 ### <a name="log-in-to-azure"></a>Logga in på Azure

-1. Logga in på Azure-prenumerationen med hjälp av cmdleten Connect-AzAccount.
+1. Logga in på Azure-prenumerationen med hjälp av Connect-AzAccount cmdlet.

     ```PowerShell
     Connect-AzAccount